Old World Christmas

 Getting there: Elkhart Lake is in southeast Wisconsin, not far from Sheboygan.

-When to go: The Osthoff's Old World Christmas Market is over
+When to go: The Osthoff's Old World Christmas Market is Dec.

 On weekends, children's holiday workshops include horse-drawn hayrides, and ornament making and cookie decorating with Mrs. Claus, breakfasts with Santa and brunches with St. Nick and his reindeer.